 Sleep paralysis and lucid dreams

 These hallucinations are more common in teens and young adults, with the number of hallucinations decreasing with age.
-Females appear more likely to experience these hallucinations than males.
+Women appear more likely to experience these hallucinations than men.

-The exact causes of hypnagogic hallucinations are not well understood.
+The exact causes of hypnagogic hallucinations aren’t well understood.
 Some possible risk factors include: